-Always remember that you are responsible for being in compliance with Idaho import requirements.
+Always remember that you are responsible for being in compliance with requirements.

-If you have any questions or do not see the species you would like to import listed here, contact ISDA at the number below.
+If you have any questions or do not see the species you are interested in listed here, contact ISDA at the number below.

 The enclosed information is also available on our website at: www.agri.idaho.gov